My American Idol Audition

 I belt out the toughest part of a Martina McBride song while trying not to think that the craziest audition ever is happening.
 I can't remember the judges’ expressions or even if they reacted to me, but I didn’t let that phase me.

 I stepped back & listened to the other three.
-A young man charismatically sung a Disney song from Hercules.
+A young man charismatically sung a Disney song.
 A woman on the other end sounded just like Jennifer Hudson.

 None of us got a Golden Ticket.